-'''

-mi_boolean

-mi_qual_constisnull_nohostvar(MI_AM_QUAL_DESC qualDesc);
+mi_boolean mi_qual_constisnull_nohostvar(MI_AM_QUAL_DESC qualDesc); qualDesc points to the qualification descriptor.

-'''

 The mi_qual_constisnull_nohostvar() function evaluates the explicit value, if any, that the WHERE clause specifies in the function argument list.
 This function does not evaluate host variables.
 Call this function from the am_scancost purpose function.